danielvartan/brandr/cran-comments.md

 ## Release Summary

-- This is the first release of the package.
+- This is the first release of the package to CRAN.

 ## Test Environments